 Port Orford's 72 (Good) on December 23 is the best score on the coast after August.
 Christmas Eve is deeper still, −2.21 ft at Port Orford and −2.05 ft at Charleston, but those windows overlap daylight for only 69 and 36 minutes.
 Winter gives the depth back, not the light.

-What are the ten deepest Exceptional windows?
+What were the ten deepest Exceptional windows?

 | Date (2026) | Station | Low (ft) | Low time | Arrive by |